projectara/greybus-spec/source/hardware_model.rst

 When an Interface State's UNIPRO sub-state is UPRO_UP, a Module may write to this DME attribute using a |unipro| peer write.
-In a Greybus System, the SVC is able to detect this write and subsequently read the value of the mailbox attribute.
+In a Greybus System, the SVC shall detect such a write and subsequently read the value of the mailbox attribute.

 The values that a Module may write to the mailbox attribute are given